fpc/FPCBuild/install/doc/readme.txt

 The DOS version (go32v2) contains some binaries of DJGPP.
 You can obtain the full DJGPP package at: http://www.delorie.com/djgpp/

+Similarly, the OS/2 version contains some binaries coming from the EMX port of GNU C/C++ and binutils, plus a later port of GNU 'as' performed outside of the FPC project.
+Both the EMX package and GCC binutils ports are available e.g. on http://web.archive.org/web/20240422064030/hobbes.nmsu.edu including their sources (under /pub/os2/dev/tools/toolkits/).

 NOTE: OS/2 version of the installer uses the library UNZIP32.DLL from
       Info-ZIP.
 Info-ZIP's software (Zip, UnZip and related utilities)